 God, I miss the old days and the crew.
 We called ourselves the “E.C.
 (East Chicago) Cruisers” and were the kings of practical jokes.
 Before that, it was the “Alder Street Boyz”.
 If we weren’t playing sports with each other or against the boys across town, we were winning the team fight after.

-Between the two, you name it, we tried it – or worse; we succeeded at it.
+Between the two, you name it, we tried it – or worse, we succeeded at it.
 And now, my 51-year-old bag of resealed bones is reaping the so-called benefits of it.
 Perhaps “repercussions” is a more appropriate word.
-At one point, I was thinking of writing a book called, “Games Ghetto Kids Play”, but I didn’t want to offend anyone by the concept.
+At one point, I was thinking of writing a book called, “Games Ghetto Kids Play”, but I didn’t want to offend anyone by the concept or reference.
 That has evolved into the under-construction project titled, “Terry, Get The Belt.
 Kenny, Drop Your Pants”.
 I’m having trouble with that too, because my family is concerned that I’ll paint a picture of an abusive father and damaged children, which was not the case at all.
 Dad was loving and did what was necessary to keep us (mainly me) out of prison or the cemetery.
-If anything, I deserved every whoopin’ I got.
+If anything, I deserved EVERY whoopin’ I got.
 When I finally publish it, I’ll dedicate it to his memory along with mother who once told my children, “Your father got more whoopins than all of his brothers and sisters, combined; but not HALF the whoopins he DESERVED.”